 Nurse practitioners face many of the same malpractice claims as general practitioners, including failure to refer to specialists, and diagnostic/medication errors.
 As their clinical role expands – conducting independent patient evaluations and making diagnoses – you can minimize their liability risk by thoroughly reviewing your protocols and insurance coverage.

 Got more questions?
-We can help.
+We can help, contact us.